 As a for-purpose social media platform Incitement caters to specific audiences that we believe play a key role in bringing about positive change in the world.
 We also recognize how important it is for Incitement to be a place where people feel empowered to participate and communicate in this context.
-That’s why we take our role in keeping abuse off our service seriously.
+That’s why we take our role in keeping abuse off our service very seriously.

 In some cases we do allow content which would otherwise go against our Community Standards – if it is newsworthy and in the public interest.
 We do this only after weighing the public interest value against the risk of harm and we look to international human rights standards to make these judgments.

 We care about our freedoms, equality, safety and privacy online, respect, and authenticity.

 We are committed to freedom of expression, and our goals is to provide all users with a welcoming, non-political, non-religious, non-partisan network.